seandavi/SDST/doc/vcf.rst

 Melting to Tab-delimited Text
 -----------------------------

+VCF files are quite difficult to read and filter in something like Excel.
+The term, "vcf melting", refers to taking a VCF file and pulling out the various parts into separate tab-delimited columns.
 See ``seqtool vcf melt`` for details of command-line operation or seqtools.vcf.vcfMelt for API usage.